PNNL-m-q/mza/README.md

 ### USAGE: data conversion

 #### Windows
 Tested on Windows 10.
-The MZA executable has no requirememts, it can be run directly on Windows.
+The MZA executable has no requirements, it can be run directly on Windows.
 Examples:

 Convert a single '.d' file:<br />
 ```bash